Our Team

 In a session with Krystal, clients can expect to be heard and have their experiences validated.
 Krystal uses Acceptance and Commitment Therapy (ACT) for a balance of content (story telling) and process (learning skills).
 Krystal uses valid and reliable measures to help explore symptom severity and will individualize treatment plans accordingly.

 Krystal Hawkins lives on a farm with her husband and three children.
 She is a Registered Psychologist with a Master of Education Degree in Educational Psychology from the University of Regina and a Bachelor Degree in Child and Youth Care from the University of Victoria.
-She is a co-founder and Psychologist for Family Hope.
+She is a co-founder and practice owner for Family Hope.
 She practices from a cultural and systemic perspective and is influenced by attachment theory, acceptance and commitment therapy (ACT), and dialectical behaviour therapy (DBT).
 Krystal is a certified Incredible Years (IY) Facilitator and has provided IY training since 2012.
-Krystal has delivered community and private presentations for more than 10 years on topics of behaviour, connection, and screen time.
+Krystal has delivered community and private presentations for more than 15 years on topics of behaviour, connection, and screen time.
 She has been a certified First Aid and CPR instructor with St. John Ambulance for more than 20 years.
-She volunteers in her community as a First Responder and as the Treasurer for the Gravelbourg Air Cadet program.
+She volunteers in her community as a Medical First Responder and with the Gravelbourg Air Cadet program.

 Certification & Training

-• Master of Arts in Marriage and Family Counselling (with Honors), Briercrest Seminary, 2015
+- 2015-Master of Arts in Marriage and Family Counselling (with Honors), Briercrest Seminary

 Associations & Awards